ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Otherwise, the server MUST treat this request as having the same semantics as a GET request for the same resource.

-The server MUST allow GET requests for the following resources(see
-{{resources}}, in addition to POST-as-GET requests for these
-resources:

-* The directory resource
-* The newNonce resource
-* Certificate resources

-Allowing GET requests for the directory and newNonce resourcse enables clients to bootstrap into the ACME authentication system.
+The server MUST allow GET requests for the directory and newNonce resources (see {{resources}}), in addition to POST-as-GET requests for these resources.
+This enables clients to bootstrap into the ACME authentication system.

-GET requests for certificate resources allow non-ACME entities to consume certificates resulting from ACME interactions.
-If a server regards certificate resources as sensitive, then it SHOULD assign them capability URLs {{?W3C.WD-capability-urls-20140218}} so that they cannot be guessed and thus have to be obtained from an authorized party.
+The server MAY allow GET requests for certificate resources, in order to allow certificates to be fetched by a lower-privileged process, e.g., the web server that will use the referenced certificate chain.
+(See {{?I-D.ietf-acme-star}} for more advanced cases.)
+A server that allows GET requests for certificate resources can still provide them a degree of access control by assigning them capability URLs them capability URLs
+{{?W3C.WD-capability-urls-20140218}}.

 ## Request URL Integrity